abhinz16/FuelSurrogateMLDatasetGen/README.md

 A package for generating fuel surrogate datasets diverse in UNIFAC functional group compositions for training machine learning models for predicting physicochemical properties.
 Table of Contents

     Process Flow

     Installation

     Usage

     License

     Dependencies

 1) Process Flow

-a) Check libraries and the folders available.
+    Check libraries and the folders available.

-b) Perform fragmentation of palette components to get FG counts.
+    Perform fragmentation of palette components to get FG counts.

-c) Generate surrogate mixtures.
+    Generate surrogate mixtures.

-d) Post processing of the generated mixtures to ensure correct mixture ids.
+    Post-process the generated mixtures to ensure correct mixture IDs.

-e) Remove temporarily created files.
+    Remove temporarily created files.

-f) Generating a csv file combining the FGs of mixtures for statistical analysis later.
+    Generate a CSV file combining the FGs of mixtures for statistical analysis later.

-g) Create FG distribution plots.
+    Create FG distribution plots.

-h) Correlation and entropy analysis → how does the metrics change with the number of components and number of mixtures.
+    Correlation and entropy analysis → how do the metrics change with the number of components and number of mixtures?

-i) Monte-Carlo analysis (irrespective of number of components) → how does correlation and entropy vary with number of mixtures.
+    Monte-Carlo analysis (irrespective of number of components) → how do correlation and entropy vary with number of mixtures?

-j) Find the minimum number of mixtures for an optimal dataset.
-Threshold provided by the user as an input at this step.
+    Find the minimum number of mixtures for an optimal dataset (threshold provided by the user as input at this step).

-k) Generate optimal dataset for the minimum number of mixtures identified using Monte-Carlo analysis.
+    Generate optimal dataset for the minimum number of mixtures identified using Monte-Carlo analysis.

-l) Finally, create the necessary files and figures.
+    Finally, create the necessary files and figures.

 2) Installation

 Fuel Surrogate Machine Learning Dataset Generator is a Python package that runs on any platform with the proper dependencies.
-Follow these steps to set it up:
 Running the Python Source (All Platforms)

-    Ensure you have Python 3.10.13+ versions installed on your system/environment (Windows, macOS, Linux).
+    Ensure you have Python 3.10.13+ installed on your system/environment (Windows, macOS, Linux).

     Clone this repository:

 git clone https://github.com/abhinz16/FuelSurrogateMLDatasetGen.git
 cd FuelSurrogateMLDatasetGen

-Install the required dependencies (see Requirements.txt in FuelSurrogateMLDatasetGen).
+Install the required dependencies:

+    pip install -r Requirements.txt

 3) Usage

-    Navigate to FuelSurrogateMLDatasetGen folder.
+    Navigate to the FuelSurrogateMLDatasetGen folder.

-    First, fill in the necessary details:
+    Fill in the necessary details:

-        Locate csv files: fuel_props.csv and components_with_smiles.csv
+        Locate the CSV files: fuel_props.csv and components_with_smiles.csv

-        Provide the UNIFAC functional group compositions of fuel in fuel_props.csv file.
-Do not name fuels with _ in them.
+        Provide the UNIFAC functional group compositions of fuels in fuel_props.csv

+            ⚠️ Do not name fuels with underscores (_) in them.

-        Replace the palette of components you would like to use in components_with_smiles.csv file.
+        Replace the palette of components you want to use in components_with_smiles.csv

-    Next, locate main.py and open it in a programming platform like Spyder.
+    Open main.py in a programming platform like Spyder.

-    Provide the filepath for FuelSurrogateMLDatasetGen folder.
-The generated outputs will be stored in this folder.
+    Set the path to the FuelSurrogateMLDatasetGen folder.
+The outputs will be saved there.

-    Run the code and associated files from a local drive.
-Try to avoid network drives and such.
+    Run the code from a local drive (avoid network drives for performance and file access reasons).

-    The optimized diverse dataset can be found in a folder named Output with name Optimal_dataset_FG_fragmentations.csv.
+    The optimized diverse dataset will be found in the Output folder as:

+    Optimal_dataset_FG_fragmentations.csv

 4) License